YuliaEvs/Online-Art-shop/README.md

 see user orders and change orders status.

 ### User can:
-add, remove products to the cart, and adjust the quantity of the selected product.
+add, remove products to/from the cart, and adjust the quantity of the selected product.